5 Ways to Improve Happiness

 Social animals like us need to experience touch.
 If we suffer social exclusion our brains register pain and in brain images, it looks exactly the same as if we have been physically tortured.
 Quality touch is linked to many benefits including reduction in the perception of pain, improvements in sleep quantity and quality, reductions in stress hormones and reduction in fatigue.

 Clever little children come to us with their arms up when they feel unhappy.
 Or else they clutch our leg or throw themselves in our lap — they know they need the cure of touch!
 Have a look at our lesson about fingers and hands to find many songs that feature gentle touch e.g. Warm Hands, Warm.

 Name and shame your negative feelings — it switches off their source of power, even if it’s only for a moment.
 If you can give your negative emotion an evocative description, you calm down your amygdala where the emotions are generated.
 For example, you could say —

 Oh, that’s freaked-out Fear talking!
 Back off Fear!

 This works well with children, so teach them to ‘use their words’ when negative emotions rise to the surface and get start getting acted out.
 It helps us all when we can get our proficiency with language working on the emotion to ‘talk it down’.

 Songs are perfect ways to give children new ways to ‘talk’ about their internal emotional world.
-Have a look at the contents of our second Sing and and Play Preschool Music Program 2 called ‘In My Heart’,
+For example, have a look at the these 8 songs for exploring feelings in our lesson plan called called ‘In My Heart’.

 5. Got a decision to make?
 Then make it!